Argyres-Douglas Theories, Modularity of Minimal Models and Refined Chern-Simons: Background information

 The modularity of one-point conformal block for minimal model was studied in \cite{2016arXiv161202134K}.
 Recall that the central charge for the $(p,q)$ model is

 The irreducible modules of $(p,q)$ model are labeled by

 with the conformal weight of the primary,

-Note that $(r,s)$ and $(q-r,p-s)$ label the same module because $h_{r,s}=h_{q-r,p-s}$ and irreducible modules are uniquely determined by their conformal weight.
+Note that $(r,s)$ and $(q-r,p-s)$ label the same module because $h_{r,s}=h_{q-r,p-s}$, and irreducible modules are uniquely determined by their conformal weight.
 The vacuum module is labeled by $(1,1)$ or $(q-1,p-1)$ since $h_{1,1}=h_{q-1,p-1} = 0$.

-Assume $p\geq3$ is an odd integer and without lose of generality $s\leq\frac{p-1}{2}$.
-If the external operator is the primary of the module $(r,s)$, $\CF^{(r,s)}_{(p,q), (m,n)}(e^{2\pi i \tau})$\footnote{For convenience the minimal model and the primary operator are represented by labels instead of central charge or conformal weight.} is non vanishing for $(m,n)$ pairs,
+Assume $p\geq3$ is an odd integer and without loss of generality $s\leq\frac{p-1}{2}$.
+If the external operator is the primary of the module $(r,s)$, $\CF^{(r,s)}_{(p,q), (m,n)}(e^{2\pi i \tau}) $\footnote{For convenience, the minimal model and the primary operator are represented by labels instead of central charge or conformal weight.} is non-vanishing for $(m,n)$ pairs,

 with the total number $S=\frac{(p-s)(q-r)}{2}$.
-Clearly when $(r,s)=(1,1)$, $(m,n)$ runs over all irreducible modules as expected.
+Clearly, when $(r,s)=(1,1)$, $(m,n)$ runs over all irreducible modules as expected.

-It is proved in \citep{2016arXiv161202134K} that for $(p,q)$ minimal model, given $(r,s)$ the $S=\frac{(p-s)(q-r)}{2}$ non vanishing torus one-point conformal blocks form a holomorphic vector-valued modular form under modular $SL(2,\mathbb{Z})$.
+It is proved in \citep{2016arXiv161202134K} that for $(p,q)$ minimal model, given $(r,s)$ the $S=\frac{(p-s)(q-r)}{2}$ non-vanishing torus one-point conformal blocks form a holomorphic vector-valued modular form under modular $SL(2,\mathbb{Z})$.
 And the matrix representation for the modular $T$-transformation is an $s\times s$ diagonal matrix,

 with $r_j=h_{m_j,n_j}-\frac{c_{p,q}}{24}-\frac{h_{r,s}}{12}$. $\CS^{(p,q)}_{(r,s)}$ is then computed by constraints,